 Translating Posts and Pages

-Next, click the “+” icon next to the language you want to add (e.g., French ).
+Next, click the “+” icon next to the language you want to add, such as French, Spanish, or German.

 Here, you can begin translating your content into your chosen language.
 When you’re finished, save your work and close the post.